ritesh-dotcom2/Bioskire/README.md

-This repository contains the source code for a cosmetic website developed using HTML, CSS, and JavaScript.
+This repository contains the source code for a cosmetic website developed using HTML, CSS, JavaScript PHP and MySQL..

 Getting Started
 To get the code from this repository, follow these steps: